Cornell Introduces 'BIPOC Rock Climbing' Course

 The university also has courses available for “snow sports,” “trail running,” “tree climbing,” and “ice climbing” — none of which have options catered specifically to “BIPOC” individuals.

-Cornell did not immediately respond to Breitbart News’ request for comment and clarification on how “BIPOC Rock Climbing” is different from non-BIPOC rock climbing courses, or why the school finds it necessary to alter rock climbing curriculum for students based on race and/or skin color.
+Cornell did not immediately respond to Breitbart News’ request for clarification on how “BIPOC Rock Climbing” is different from non-BIPOC rock climbing courses, or why the school finds it necessary to alter rock climbing curriculum for students based on race and/or skin color.

 You can follow Alana Mastrangelo on Facebook and Twitter at @ARmastrangelo, on Parler @alana, and on Instagram.